cnunciato/buildkite-sdk/README.md

 ## Publishing new versions

-All SDKs version on the same cadence, and the versioning and publishing are still handled manually.
+All SDKs version on the same cadence.
 To publish new versions of all SDKs, follow these steps:

 1. Commit or stash all pending changes.